lupyuen/lupyuen.github.io/src/mmu.md

 [(See the __NuttX SATP Log__)](https://gist.github.com/lupyuen/aa9b3e575ba4e0c233ab02c328221525)

-_So indeed we can have "Multiple" SATP Registers yay!_
+_So indeed we can have "Multiple" SATP Registers sweet!_

 Ah there's a catch...
 Remember the __"G" Global Mapping Permission__ from earlier?